guoji-fu/Paper-I-Like/README.md

 # Papers That I Like
-A collection of interesting papers I read in some machine learning topics.
+A collection of interesting papers that I read in some machine learning topics (keep updating).

 ## Contents
 - [Learning Theory](#learning)